 When a key lights green, it means a value in relation with this key exists.
 For example: F1 to F0 keys

-- Green light means a clip has been stored in relation with the key. - Green flashing light means a clip is being created. - Red light means the clip associated to the key is playing or is ready to play. - Red flashing light means a clip is being deleted (in network mode)
+- Green light means a clip has been stored in relation with the key. - Green flashing light means a clip is being created. - Red light means the clip associated to the key is playing or is ready to play. - Red flashing light means a clip is being deleted (in network mode).

-2.3 F-KEYS & SMALL BUTTONS
+2.3 F-keys & Small Buttons

-F' 1 F2 F3 F4 F5 F6 F7 F8 F9 F10 0 0 0 0 0 0 0 0 0 0 0 0 CLEAR ENTER O MENU This button provides access to the Secondary Menu.
+F OOOC MENU SHIFT 1 F2 F3 F4 F5 F6 F7 F8 F9 F10 CLEAR ENTER MENU Provides access to the Secondary Menu.
 Also used as CANCEL in some messages when confirmation is required.
-Note: SHIFT + MENU returns to Main menu O SHIFT Enables use of the secondary key functions.
+Note: SHIFT+MENU returns to Main menu SHIFT Enables use of the secondary key functions.
 Note: This key remains active even if released, until another key has been hit.
-F1 F10 Stores or recalls clips, recall playlists and enter timecode information.
-CLEAR Is a multi-purpose key used to clear clips or playlists, and to clear IN/OUT points.
-Is used to append clips at the end of the current playlist, and to validate other options and messages.
+F1 F10 Stores or recalls clips, recalls playlists and enters timecode information.
+CLEAF Is a multi-purpose key used to clear clips or playlists, and to clear IN/OUT points.
+O Is used to append clips at the end of the current playlist, and to validate other options and messages.

-2.4 SOFT KEYS
+2.4 Soft Keys

-The soft keys have PRIMARY and SECONDARY functions and are divided into upper and lower sections.
+The soft keys have primary and secondary functions and are divided into upper and lower sections.

-The LCD display is divided in two menus.
+The LCD display is divided into two menus.